 You might run into the same problem when trying to describe your language skills to a prospective employer, or a prospective university, or even a prospective life partner.
-It’s hard to judge how objectively “good” you are.
+It’s hard to judge your language skill level objectively.

 So to that end, what does it mean to actually speak a language?
-What is fluency, and how do you know if you’ve achieved it?
+Do you have professional working proficiency?
+Or just elementary proficiency?
+After all, what is fluency, and how do you know if you’ve achieved it?